poanchen/poanchen.github.io/_posts/2016-11-17-how-to-play-mp4-video-using-hls.md

 </pre>
 As you can see, the first chunk of the overall stream is sample0.ts and follow by sample1.ts.
 In this way, hls.js would know which ts file to be played next.
 Now, before we dive right into the code.
 We first need to convert the mp4 video to m3u8 format in order to use the HLS technologies.
 There are many great tools that can do this.
 We are going to use the [command line with ffmpeg](https://linux.die.net/man/1/ffmpeg) by [ffmpeg](https://www.ffmpeg.org/).
 And, I will be using ffmpeg in command line to convert the video from mp4 to m3u8.
 If you do not have ffmpeg installed, please go to this StackOverflow [thread](http://stackoverflow.com/questions/29125229/how-to-reinstall-ffmpeg-clean-on-ubuntu-14-04) for more instruction on how to install on Ubuntu.
 Say, I have a mp4 video file named sample.mp4 and I would like to name my m3u8 file as sample.m3u8.
 Then, I may simply do this command to convert the mp4 video to m3u8 format.

-## command on how to convert mp4 video to m3u8 format using ffmpeg
+## command on how to convert mp4 video to m3u8 format using ffmpeg&nbsp;&nbsp;<a href="https://github.com/poanchen/code-for-blog/blob/master/2016/11/17/how-to-play-mp4-video-using-hls/commands.sh" target="_blank">source code</a>

 <pre>
   <code class="bash">